anssip/anssipiirainen.com/content/post/set-object-props.md

 {{% post-meta %}}

-I often run into a situation where I need to construct an object in JavaScript and this object needs to have member fields conditionally.
-This could be an options object that I am passing as a parameter to some other function or an API and these options need to be set only when I have values for those options available.
+I often run into situations where I need to construct an object in JavaScript, and I want to set fields to this object conditionally.
+That could be an options object that I am passing as a parameter to some other function or API.
+I have only some of the values available, and only the ones that I have should be part of the parameter object.

-To make this clearer, let's take a look at an example with a straightforward syntax using if statements.
+To describe the situation, let's take a look at an example with a straightforward syntax using if statements.

 {{% amp-image alt="Mutation" src="/images/object-mutation.png" width="600" height="450" %}}